 Biomedical Equipment Technology Associate Degree

 As a biomedical equipment technologist, you help maintain and repair medical equipment, like respirators, heart monitors, X-ray machines and imaging equipment.
-Learn about degree, course and certification options.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.
+This article will explore the common courses in an associate degree program, and show you what kind of job market exists for medical equipment repair.
+Schools offering Biomedical Engineering Technology degrees can also be found in these popular choices.

 Programs leading to an Associate of Applied Science (A.A.S.) in Biomedical Equipment Technology usually take about two years to complete.
 An A.A.S. prepares you to enter the workforce immediately upon graduation.
 However, depending on the school, you may be able to transfer credits earned toward a 4-year degree.